mines-pvs/s20-syllabus/README.md

 ## Typos and Bug Fixes

-Please use the Issues or Pull Request features of GitHub to bring any typos or bugs to my attention.
+Please use the Issues or Pull Request features of GitHub to bring any typos or bugs to the instructor's attention.